maiahalle/DS105-Project/README.md

 ## Motivations

 As the idiom "birds of a feather flock together" suggests, people of similar ideologies, hobbies, and interests tend to stick together.
 Will this idiom ring true for American senators and representatives?
-To find out, our group analyzed the most frequent words used on Twitter in the past 30 days by all 535 Members of Congress.
-Will legislators from the same political party Tweet similar words to each other?
-We predict that not only will legislators tweet similar words with their associated political party, but Republicans will be more likely to Tweet words like "family", "border", and "steal".
+To find out, our group analysed the most frequent words used on Twitter in the past 30 days by all 535 Members of the United States Congress to verify whether or not legislators from the same political party tweet similar words to each other.
+Our hypothesis is that not only will legislators tweet similar words with their associated political party, but Republicans will be more likely to tweet words like "family", "border", and "steal".
 This is because Republicans are generally known for their emphasis on traditional family values (Gronbeck-Tedesco, 2022), border security (Oliphant & Cerda, 2022), and crime (Gambino & Greve, 2022).
-On the other hand, we predict Democrats will frequently use "green" and "rights" because the Democratic party has been focusing their efforts on climate change (Kennedy & Johnson, 2020) and increasing rights for groups such as racial and sexual minorities (Jones, 2020) .
-With an increased polarization in not only Congress but in wider US society, the information we gather from Twitter are important insights into what American legislators have on their minds and whether or not that aligns with the rest of their party.
+On the other hand, we predict Democrats will more frequently use words such as  "green" and "rights" because the Democratic party has been focusing their efforts on climate change (Kennedy & Johnson, 2020) and increasing rights for groups such as racial and sexual minorities (Jones, 2020), respectively.
+With increased polarization in not only Congress but the wider US society, the information we gather from Twitter are important insights into what American legislators have on their minds and whether or not that aligns with the rest of their party.

 ## Data Collection

 **Data Set:**
-We collected Tweets from all of the current Congresspeople's Twitter accounts from the past 30 days, which was almost 3 million Tweets.
-We got the list of Twitter handles from a Excel spreadsheet titled Congressional Twitter Accounts created by the [University of California San Diego (UCSD)](https://ucsd.libguides.com/congress_twitter).
+We collected tweets from all of the current Congresspeople's Twitter accounts from the past 30 days.
+This amounted to almost 3 million tweets.
+We got the list of Twitter handles from a Excel spreadsheet titled Congressional Twitter Accounts created by the [University of California San Diego (UCSD)](https://ucsd.libguides.com/congress_twitter) (Smith, 2022).
 Our data set is comprised of 223 Democrats (including 4 Delegates) and 215 Republicans (including 1 Delegate and the Resident Commissioner of Puerto Rico), and 3 vacant seats.

 <img width="640" alt="Screen Shot 2023-01-04 at 8 22 27 PM" src="https://user-images.githubusercontent.com/117990566/210680386-51fec2fc-0a3b-4e0a-a43d-f653efc48b63.png">
-This map illustrates the distribution of Congressional repersentatives throughout all 50 states.
+This map illustrates the distribution of Congressional representatives throughout all 50 states.

 ---
-**Code Expalnation:**
+**Code Explanation:**
-The code we used to gather our data can be divided into four key sections: implementing the twitter API to make querries, converting the twitter json response to a dataframe, extracting key words from each tweet, and lastly grouping and counting keywords per user.
+The code we used to gather our data can be divided into four key sections.
+First, implementing the twitter API to make queries.
+Second, converting the twitter JSON response to a dataframe.
+Third, extracting key words from each tweet.
+Lastly, grouping and counting keywords per user.

-1. Implemet the Twitter API to retreive Twitter IDs and pages of Tweets
+1. Implement the Twitter API to retrieve Twitter IDs and pages of tweets

-One of initial obstacels we had to overcome for this project was the Twitter API, which has three types of access levels.
-The most basic level allows users to retrieve up to 500 thousand Tweets per month and have 25 requests per 15 minutes.
-These limits would hinder our ability to gather the amount of data we needed so we decided to apply for the elevated access to be able to retrieve up to 2 million Tweets per month and have 50 requests per 15 minutes.
-However, even then, we had to retrive more than 2 million Tweets so we had to wait a month to finish gathering all our tweets.
-Additionallly the maximum number of tweets per request is 100 and it would take 15 minutes to retrieve 5,000 tweets.
-To put it into context, the average number of tweets per Member of Congress in our data set is 2,842 and most politiicians tweeted more than 3,000 for the 30 day time period we used.
+One of the initial obstacles we had to overcome for this project were limits posed by the Twitter API.
+The API has three types of access levels.
+The most basic level allows users to retrieve up to 500,000 tweets per month and have 25 requests per 15 minutes.
+These limits would hinder our ability to gather the amount of data needed so we decided to apply for elevated access.
+At this level, we were able to retrieve up to 2 million tweets per month and have 50 requests per 15 minutes.
+However, since we had to retrieve more than 2 million Tweets for our analysis, we had to wait a full month to finish gathering all of them.
+Additionally the maximum number of tweets per request is 100 and it takes 15 minutes to retrieve 5,000 tweets.
+To put it into context, the average number of tweets per member of Congress in our data set is 2,842 and most politicians tweeted more than 3,000 for the 30 day time period we used.
 This means it would take around 10 minutes per legislator.
-To save time and prevent reaching the request limit, we used csv files to store our data to avoid using the Twitter API to ask for data we previously requested and re-running the code more than necesary.
+To maximise time-efficiency and avoid reaching the request limit, we decided to use Comma Separated Values (CSV) files to store our data.
+This would circumvent the need to ask the Twitter API for data we previously requested, as well as re-running the code more than necessary.

-2. Convert json to dataframe
+2. Convert JSON to dataframe

-The second major step we took was extracting the necesary data from the Twitter json response by creating a name value pair dictionary.
+The second major step we took was extracting the necessary data from the Twitter JSON response by creating a name value pair dictionary.

 <pre><code>def get_tweet_dict(tweet, handle, name):
     metrics = tweet["public_metrics"]